 In the past, Bobal was mass-produced as part of blended wines.
 Today many winemakers have perfected making the wine as a single varietal.

-This dry red wine has high acidity, gritty tannin, and low alcohol.
+Author Note: This dry red wine has high acidity, gritty tannin, and low alcohol.
 It has a luscious dark fruit like blackberry and blueberry ending with a silky cocoa powder finish.

 Top Spanish regions for Bobal include DO Utiel-Requena and DO Manchuela.
 Paella, apricot chicken, or roasted vegetables are delicious matches for Bobal.